kimkimani/guruspedia/content/articles/how-to-deploy-react-app-to-kubernetes-using-docker/index.md

     alt: How to Deploy React Apps to Kubernetes Using Docker
 ---

-The concept of containerization helps you run the application as lightweight virtual machines.
+[The concept of Containers and Containerization](https://guruspedia.com/understanding-the-concept-of-containers-and-containerization/) helps you run the application as lightweight virtual machines.
 As a Web Developer, setting up local development environments can be tiresome.
 Using infrastructures such as Docker and Kubernetes gives a developer an upper hand to quickly set up and deploy applications.
 This guide uses Docker to deploy a React app to Kubernetes.
 <!--more-->

 ### Essentials